Cleveland Clinic logo

 Lobular Carcinoma in Situ (LCIS)

-Lobular carcinoma in situ (LCIS) is abnormal cells in your breast.
-It’s not breast cancer, but it can increase your risk.
+Lobular carcinoma in situ (LCIS) involves having abnormal cells in the milk-producing glands (lobules) in your breasts.
+Unlike invasive breast cancer, it doesn't spread outside the lobule.
+LCIS is not breast cancer, but it can increase your risk.

-Lobular carcinoma in situ (LCIS) is a rare condition that happens when you have abnormal cells in your lobules — the glands in your breasts that produce breast milk.
+Lobular carcinoma in situ (LCIS) is a noncancerous breast condition that affects your lobules.
+These are the glands in your breasts that make breast milk.
+The abnormal cells are “in situ.”
+This means they don’t spread like cancer cells can.

 Advertisement